BhupendraShahi/exercise-library/README.md

 # mini-project-6

-A Hotel Booking web app made using MERN
+A fitness website made for the fitness enthusiasts